Marine Ecology 2023-24

 - Gain a good grounding in ecological theory as it applies to marine ecosystems and marine communities.

-- Gain experience in processing biological data from a coral reef ecosystem to: 1) identify and summarise biological community spatial patterns, 2) hypothesise the reasons behind such patterns, and 3) gain experience in dealing with data within a computer-based statistical package.
+- Gain experience in processing biological data from a saltmarsh to: 1) identify and summarise biological community spatial patterns, 2) hypothesise the reasons behind such patterns, and 3) gain experience in dealing with data within a computer-based statistical package.

 - Gain knowledge of rocky shore sampling techniques